A gallbladder infection, also known as cholecystitis, is inflammation of the gallbladder.

 Changing your diet may help improve the condition and reduce the risk of gallstones.
 You may consider:

-- Adding fibre to your diet to make your bowel movements more solid.
-By adding only a serving of fibre at a time can prevent gas that can occur from eating excess fibre.
+Adding fibre to your diet to make your bowel movements more solid.
+Adding only a serving of fibre at a time can prevent gas that can occur from eating excess fibre.